No5 Barristers' Chambers - Excellence is at the heart of everything we do.

 “Few juniors of less than ten years’ call are entrusted by leading silks to take a defendant’s evidence in a murder trial or to lead the examination of an expert witness- but Chloë is, and it always pays off.”

 “A first-rate advocate.
-Chloë is one of a handful under ten years’ call who can appear against silks and hold her own.
+Chloë is one of a handful of juniors who can appear against silks and hold her own.
 Her manner is very disarming.”

 “You see her at her best in complex medical cases, where her intellect shines through.
 I have never known a junior to be so well prepared.”